openedx-unsupported/wg-developer-experience/README.md

 A place to propose and discuss stories for the [Tutor DevEnv Adoption](https://openedx.atlassian.net/wiki/spaces/COMM/pages/3315335223/Tutor+DevEnv+Adoption) project.

-Stories (that is, issues) created here will be tracked on the [initiative's project board](https://github.com/orgs/overhangio/projects/3).
+Stories (that is, issues) created here will be tracked on the [project board](https://github.com/orgs/overhangio/projects/3).

 ## Looking for help with Tutor?